gnurenga/career-training/README.md

 This repo will help people to switch domain or to get a job after career break or for freshers who are searching for job.
-To get a job each every individual to enhance our skills.
+To get a job every individual should enhance their skills.

 # Topics